 The same technique also allows us to deepen the study of temporal correlations generated by {\it finite-state automata} \cite{PazBook, Rabin1963}.
-These models appear in several problems in quantum foundations and quantum information theory such as classical simulations of quantum contextuality \cite{KleinmannNJP2011,Fagundes2017,BudroniNJP2019,Context_review}, quantum simulations of classical stochastic processes \cite{GarnerNJP2017,Elliott2018,Elliott2019}, purity certification \cite{SpeePRA2019}, dimension witnesses \cite{HoffmannNJP2018, SpeeNJP2020, SpeeNJP2020_a}, quantum advantages in the design of time-keeping devices \cite{ErkerPRX2017,Woods2022,tick_sequence_paper,Vieira_Budroni}, and classical simulation of quantum computation ~\cite{Zurel:2020PRL}; see a recent review on temporal correlations for more details \cite{Vitagliano2022}.
+These models appear in several problems in quantum foundations and quantum information theory such as classical simulations of quantum contextuality \cite{KleinmannNJP2011,Fagundes2017,BudroniNJP2019,Context_review}, quantum simulations of classical stochastic processes \cite{GarnerNJP2017,Elliott2018,Elliott2019}, purity certification \cite{SpeePRA2019}, dimension witnesses \cite{HoffmannNJP2018, SpeeNJP2020, SpeeNJP2020_a}, quantum advantages in the design of time-keeping devices \cite{ErkerPRX2017,Woods2022,tick_sequence_paper,Vieira_Budroni}, and classical simulation of quantum computation ~\cite{Zurel:2020PRL}; for more details, see a recent review on temporal correlations \cite{Vitagliano2022}.
 Specifically, we focus on the problem of optimal clocks, namely, how good a clock can we construct, given access to a classical automaton with $d$ internal states?
 Using our tools, we solve this problem for low values of $d$, by providing upper bounds on the maximum probability that the automaton outputs the `one-tick sequence' $000...01$ investigated in \cite{tick_sequence_paper,Vieira_Budroni}.
 These bounds match the best known lower bounds up to numerical precision.

-In addition to finite sequences of operations, we are also often interested in letting a protocol or process run indefinitely, i.e., we are interested in characterising its asymptotic behaviour as $N \rightarrow \infty$.
-This is for instance important for systems that are left to evolve for a long time or in cases where we aim to probe large systems, where this limit is a good approximation.
+In addition to finite sequences of operations, we are also often interested in letting a protocol or process run indefinitely, i.e., we are interested in characterizing its asymptotic behavior as $N \rightarrow \infty$.
+This is, e.g., important for systems that are left to evolve for a long time or in cases in which we aim to probe large systems, where this limit is a good approximation.